DataDog/system-tests/docs/scenarios/parametric_contributing.md

 The parametric tests rely on the hitting of [http endpoints](/tests/parametric) that run tracer methods to produce and modify spans (manual instrumentation).
 If you'd like to test behavior across automatic instrumentations of tracers then you should assess if weblog system-tests may be a better fit.

-Parametric system-tests are horrible for testing internal or niche tracer behavior.
-Tests for those should exist on the tracer repos since they're only applicable for that specific tracer.
+System-tests are **not** for testing internal or niche tracer behavior.
+Unit tests are a better fit for that case.

 ## Getting set up